 No one ever drops a habit overnight, but if you catch yourself consistently doing anything on this list, then it’s probably time to start thinking about making some changes.

 Stimulating the vagus nerve actually helps reduce heart rate and blood pressure – a phenomenon called the oculocardiac reflex.
-The changes induced by this reflex can help a person relax during tense situations, and effects can be pretty dramatic.
+The changes induced by this reflex can help a person relax during tense situations and effects can be pretty dramatic.
 Ever seen someone step away from a heated argument to rub their fists in their eyes?
 They’re unconsciously taking advantage of the oculocardiac reflex.
 Rubbing also helps relax the muscles around the eyes, which can be strained by long periods of visual concentration.

-If you’re becoming increasingly worried about your own eye-rubbing after reading all that, there are a few ways to trim the habit back.
+If you’re becoming increasingly worried about your own eye rubbing after reading all that, there are a few ways to trim the habit back.
 An awful lot of rubbing comes as a response to dry or strained eyes, and guess what we all do that dries out and strains our eyes?
 Hate to say it, but you’re doing it now.

 Catching a Bit Too Much Light

 “Don’t stare at the sun” is parental advice as old as “don’t go swimming after eating.”
-And, believe it or not, they’re both fairly sound advice.
-We won’t go into the precise mechanisms of munching and swimming, but we do need to talk turkey about your eyes and UVB damage.
+And, believe it or not, they’re both fairly sound nuggets of advice.
+We won’t go into the precise mechanisms of munching and swimming, but we do need to talk about your eyes and UVB damage.
+This is one of biggest bad habits that affects eyes and vision.

 An awful lot of the study into the exact effects of ultraviolet radiation came about several years ago amidst panic about a depleting ozone.
 And while the good news is that there has been some reversal to this trend, we still need to protect ourselves.
 By far the most common sun-related injury to the eyes is photokeratitis, a condition similar to sunburn that affects the eyes.
-Symptoms include the usual sunburn suspects: discomfort, redness, tearing and, most poetically “a sensation similar to having sand in the eyes.”
+Symptoms include the usual sunburn suspects: discomfort, redness, tearing and, a sensation similar to having sand in the eyes.”
 Lovely.

 However, it’s not the only thing that can happen after an overzealous day at the beach, and it’s actually far from the worst.
 UV radiation has a well-documented tie to cancer.
 Those harmful rays can easily damage tissue if you overexpose yourself to them.
 And while you’ve probably heard about the importance of sunscreen a million times or more, it’s important to remember that your eyes are equally at risk.
-Carcinomas and melanomas can both develop if you let your eyes cook for too long – and believe it or not, your orbs won’t even get much of a tan.
+Carcinomas and melanomas can both develop if you let your eyes cook for too long.
+And believe it or not, your orbs won’t even get much of a tan.